IT4smart/ConfigurationPage/ConfigPage/README.md

 - Paths:
 	- relative to each other: in libs/tools/inc/paths.h the path to the scripts is relative to the path where the executable of ConfigPage lies.

+- Language:
+	- click on a new language, then this one will be default in setting.ini

+	- don't change fallback_lanuage from en to something else unless really all entries are included there